spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     ```

 3. Log in to the `mysql` container to query the `BILL_STATEMENTS` table.
-    Get the name of the `mysql`pod using`kubectl get pods`, as shown above.
-    Then login:

 <!-- Rolling my own to disable erroneous formating -->
 <div class="gatsby-highlight" data-language="bash">